w3f/polkadot-wiki/docs/learn/learn-offenses.md

 1. Equivocation – A slash of 0.01% is applied with as little as a single evocation.
 The slashed amount increases to 100% incrementally as more validators also equivocate.
-2. Malicious action – This may result from a validator trying to represent the contents of a block falsely.
+2. Malicious action – This may result from a validator trying to represent the contents of a block falsely .
 Slashing penalties of 100% may apply.
 3. Application related (bug or otherwise) – The amount is unknown and may manifest as scenarios 1 and 2 above.